Molotov TV: Offer

-Molotov's mission is to change the way television is consumed, allowing viewers to watch it in all its forms with a single interface: direct, catch-up and, in the pay version, recording of favourite programmes in Molotov's cloud for later viewing in streaming and the possibility of downloading for offline viewing.
+Molotov TV allows viewers to watch several forms of programming within a single interface: live television, catch-up and, in the pay version, recording of favourite programmes in Molotov's cloud for later viewing in streaming and the possibility of downloading for offline viewing.

 Molotov makes it possible to watch television over the Internet, using the over-the-top media service principle by being accessible free of charge with a French IP address in its basic package and from the twenty-seven countries of the European Union, Iceland, Norway and Liechtenstein.
 By subscribing from France to the Molotov Extra option, the service is available on all screens, from mobile to smart TV, including iOS and Android devices.
 Among other features, Molotov also allows users to go back to the beginning or any point in time of a programme broadcast live, record it in the cloud or follow a personality to be alerted when programmes linked to him or her are broadcast.

-This is followed by a range of no-obligation, pay-as-you-go options: access to up to 164 channels in total, 150 hours of recording in the cloud that can be viewed in streaming, downloading of these programs for offline viewing, simultaneous broadcasting to four screens Full HD and 4K, and access from all European Union countries, Iceland, Norway and Liechtenstein for French residents who subscribe to the Molotov Plus option.
+The service also offers no-obligation, pay-as-you-go options: access to up to 164 channels in total, 150 hours of recording in the cloud that can be viewed in streaming, downloading of these programs for offline viewing, simultaneous broadcasting to four screens Full HD and 4K, and access from all European Union countries, Iceland, Norway and Liechtenstein for French residents who subscribe to the Molotov Plus option.
 With the Filmo option, more than 1,000 cinema titles are available on VOD.

 The possibility of accessing TV channel programmes on any terminal connected to the Internet could augur a challenge to the triple play model based essentially in France on the Internet box of telephone companies.